 Apple imbued the iPhone 5S with not one, but two, chips that it thinks made the 5S one of the powerful phones on the market in 2013.
 A lot has changed since its launch, and there's now a raft of newer handsets packing in more power – but the 5S is no slouch.

-It's almost insane to think of the power running under the hood here, and there's no doubt that it's given things a real performance boost - that said, it's not realised the potential of that chip in the way other phone manufacturers have, although it still impressive when it comes to graphics reproduction and similar tasks.
+It's almost insane to think of the power running under the hood here, and there's no doubt that it gave things a real performance boost over the iPhone 5 – that said, it's not realised the potential of that chip in the way other phone manufacturers have, although it's still impressive when it comes to graphics reproduction and similar tasks.

-The A7 chip from Apple inside the iPhone 5S is an interesting concept: not only does it bring a huge boost in power, but it offers 64-bit computing too.
+The A7 chip from Apple inside the iPhone 5S is worth noting: not only did it bring a huge boost in power, it offered 64-bit computing inside an iPhone for the first time too.

-To most people that label will mean nothing more than wondering whether this means their phone is as powerful as a Nintendo 64 – in reality, it's actually a pretty important move for the company.
+To most people in 2013 that label meant nothing more than suggesting their phone was as powerful as a Nintendo 64 – in reality, it was a pretty important move for the company.

 Simply put, a 64-bit chip allows for more powerful processing and a greater amount of power to be plugged through the phone for most tasks.
-It will tolerate a greater amount of RAM in the future too.
+It can also work with a greater amount of RAM.

-The thing is, it doesn't really mean much to the consumer right now.
+It didn't really mean much to the consumer when the iPhone 5S launched, but 64-bit is the industry standard now.
 There are some noticeable elements that take advantage, with the camera being much faster and able to handle so much more smoothly.
 And I'm willing to bet the Touch ID sensor is going to need a hefty whack of power to enable such tight security on the phone.